nilostolte/Java-Hacks/SVGspecular/README.md

 ```
 <br>

-The curves are shown in *Fig. 1*.
-The left side was artificially produced by changing the sign for negative values of $\alpha$.
+The curves are shown in *Fig. 2*.
+The left side of each curve was artificially produced by changing the sign for negative values of $\alpha$.
 The intention is to complete the shapes to give a better perception how the curves narrow when the exponent increases.
 The higher the exponent, the shiner is the surface supposed to be.

 | ![](phong.svg)                                                                             |